Questioned document examination: Handwriting examinations

 An alternative guide for the examination of handwriting and signatures has been developed by the Forensic Expertise Profiling Laboratory (School of Human Biosciences, La Trobe University, Victoria, Australia).

+The European Network of Forensic Science Institutes has also published a 'Best Practice Manual for the Forensic Handwriting Examination'.

 Other examinations

-Aside from E2290 mentioned above, many standard guides pertaining to the examination of questioned documents have been published by ASTM International.
+Aside from E2290 mentioned above, many standard guides pertaining to the examination of questioned documents were published by ASTM International.
 They include the following: